Connected Colorado (C²) Challenge

 The C² Challenge provides an open-ended innovation process for government procurement that removes the need to meet specific requirements and provides an open door to business and academic innovators to propose new ways of solving a problem.
 The goal is to provide communities with innovative solutions to specific issues that they are facing.
 The challenge enables urban and rural communities to leverage a collaborative approach to explore, vet, and implement regionally applicable solutions.

-After surveying our member jurisdictions about issues currently facing Colorado communities, the 2024 C² Challenge seeks actionable solutions that address four specific problems:
+After surveying our member jurisdictions about issues currently facing Colorado communities, the 2026 C² Challenge seeks actionable solutions that address three specific problems:

 Submit a Solution